Lectures on Electricity and Magnetism — new series of lectures – EML – 1

 Electric Field and Gauss Law

 Electric field is the amount of Coulomb’s force, that a positive charge of 1 unit experiences at a given position.
-Its a vector in the same direction as that of the electric force.
+Its a vector in the same direction as that of the electric force, experienced by this unit charge.
 We will discuss the time independent electric field which is also known as the static field.